mhakkuh/live-demo/README.md

-This is a fork to help native speakers of scandinavian languages find a suitable clock. i've modified the CSS to make a neat cyberpunk-ish theme as well, this is optional. of course.
+This is a fork to help native speakers of scandinavian languages find a suitable clock without worrying about languagebarriers. i've modified the CSS to make a neat cyberpunk-ish theme as well, this is optional. of course.

+Features : Sexy glowing edges, glowing letters/numerals.
+As of now, you can edit the styling in the CSS file.

-Later versions will have a theme-selector.
+Later versions will have a theme-selector and some good sliders.

 Original readme below